 Challenge Three: Finding a new picnic spot.
 We needed more outdoors.
 Husband wants beauty and solitude, teenager wants space to wander and explore and I want a light lunch and bubbles.
 Holden Manz was the little winery I found that ticked all our boxes.
 The weather played its part and a fabulous picnic was enjoyed along the banks of the river.

 Challenge Four: Wine Farms.
-Maybe let’s not even go there suffice to say that husband wanted to visit one only, teenager none and myself as many as I could sneak into the limited time.
-To keep it as brief as my visits were allowed the highlights must include the classical music drifting across the vineyards at De Morgenzon , the sabrage at Haute Cabriere and of course The Pierneef exhibition at La Motte.
+Suffice to say husband wanted to visit one only, teenager none and myself as many as I could sneak into the limited time.
+To keep it as brief as my visits were allowed you should include the classical music drifting across the vineyards at De Morgenzon , the sabrage at Haute Cabriere and of course The Pierneef Experience at La Motte.

 Feel free to contact us for more expert advice and information on travelling to Franschhoek.